drupol/not-a-number.io/_posts/drupal/2018-07-10-registry-on-steroids.md

 The Drupal theme registry is, according to me, one of the most important piece in Drupal.
 It contains all the theme hooks declared in the system.
 Each of these theme hooks have a definition that contains crucial information.
 One of the most important piece of information is the phase callbacks.
-Before going there, be aware that Drupal 7 is able to render an HTML component in two different ways.
+Before going there, be aware that Drupal 7 is able to render an HTML component in two different ways:

 * Using a template
 * Using a render function

-Drupal 7 processes the variables that are sent in the templates and/or through a render function in 2 phases:
+Drupal 7 processes the variables that are sent in the templates and/or through a render function in two phases:

-* The preprocess phase
+* The `preprocess` phase
-* The process phase
+* The `process` phase

 Each of those phase contains a list of callbacks that are executed one after the other.
 The process phase is not used that much in the community.
 The Drupal 7 fork, [Backdrop](https://backdropcms.org/) decided [to get rid of it](https://github.com/backdrop/backdrop-issues/issues/193).
 Anyway, one of the most important role of the Drupal theme registry is to collect those callbacks automatically and sort them in a particular order, for each theme hook.

-The order is the following for the preprocess phase:
+The order is the following for the `preprocess` phase:

 * `template_preprocess()`
 * `template_preprocess_HOOK()`